 What does all of this have to do with literacy?

-Well, as we all know, children’s’ backgrounds can impact the way they learn and their background knowledge.
-By acknowledging those differences, we can start to encourage every child to share their knowledge and make them feel like they matter.
-Their families matter, their cultures matter, and all of the things they do without even thinking, daily, can be surprising to another child.
+As we all know, children’s backgrounds can impact the way they learn and their background knowledge.
+By acknowledging those differences, we can encourage every child to share their knowledge and make them feel like they matter.
+Their families matter, their cultures matter, and everything they do without even thinking daily can be surprising to another child.

 Also, one size does not fit all is my main motto while doing storytelling with young learners.
-Multiculturalism and the differentiation in materials and activities is the key to motivating young learners to read.
+Multiculturalism and the differentiation in materials and activities are the keys to motivating young learners to read.

 I have built an interactive online library in Genial.ly, where I added all my books.
-I usually allow the children to select the book we will cover next time, and they are always eager to learn.
+The children select the book we will cover next time, and they are always eager to learn.
 Explore my interactive library below.

-Social media-based bite-sized reading + communication via posts and comments – Communicating on Edmodo, Class Dojo, or any other social-media-based LMS is always interesting to young and teenage learners.
-Make sure the questions you post are short, and the reading materials are engaging and relevant to the things happening around the world at the moment.
+Social media-based bite-sized reading + communication via posts and comments – Communicating on Edmodo, Class Dojo, or other social-media-based LMS is always interesting to young and teenage learners.
+Make sure the questions you post are short, and the reading materials are engaging and relevant to the things happening around the world.
 Explore one of my reading/writing tasks on Edmodo done with teenage learners.
 You can easily create a more simplified version for young learners.